 - Use a large spoon to stuff the rice mixture into the tomato cavities and mound on top.
 Scatter any remaining rice on the bottom of the baking dish for a crispy garnish to serve with the tomatoes.
-(Stuffed tomatoes can be prepped 1 day ahead.
-Cover and refrigerate.
-Let stand at room temperature 1 hour before baking.)

 - Roast the tomatoes in preheated oven for 15 minutes.
 Turn oven on broil and let char 2-3 minutes, watching carefully so they don’t burn.